 What time do the intros happen?

 If there are participants in different time zones, we recommend either setting it to match your company’s HQ time zone, or, if possible, choosing a time zone so that the 10 a.m. intros will happen during everyone’s work day.

 Can we introduce groups of people larger than two?

 Yes!
-Once you've installed Donut on your Slack workspace and configured your pairing channel, just log in at app.donut.ai using your Slack credentials.
+Once you've installed Donut on your Slack workspace and configured your channel to do Intros, just log in at app.donut.ai using your Slack credentials.

 Hit the gear icon on the channel name you'd like to update and navigate to the "advanced" tab of the settings (near the top).
 You'll be able to change the group size from there, as well as explore our other advanced features.
 These settings require an upgrade to our Standard plan.